 5. Policy.
-This Notice provides guidance on how to use the aforementioned certification plan as a conduit for the applicant's submittal of safety critical information, for new or amended, but not supplemental, TCs for transport category airplanes covered under title 14, Code of Federal Regulations part 25.
+This Notice provides guidance on how to use the aforementioned certification plan as a conduit for the applicant's submittal of safety critical information, for transport category airplanes covered under part 25.
 It also provides guidance for this information to be regularly updated, per Section 105(a), at milestones defined within the agreed-upon project-specific certification plan.